James Peck (pacifist): Death Penalty Movement: 1970s

-Labor 1970s
+Labor activism in the 1970s

 Peck continued his 1930s labor activism in the 1970s.
-On October 25, 1972, he protested alongside a dozen Asian-American organizations against employment discrimination, outside the headquarters for the International Ladies Garment Workers Union, for posting advertisements along the idea that Japan threatened American jobs.
+On October 25, 1972, he protested alongside a dozen Asian-American organizations against employment discrimination, outside the headquarters for the International Ladies Garment Workers Union, for running advertisements that promoted the idea the idea that Japanese imports threatened American jobs.
 Peck openly supported more radical rank-and-file unions because they could win victories in wildcat strikes, but he protested what he considered to be a more conservative union, the United Steelworkers.

 Peck joined 200 people in protesting the United Steelworkers convention in Atlantic City, NJ, on September 23, 1974, over the union's "experimental negotiating agreement" with U.S. Steel Corporation, which prohibited any type of strike.
 Peck took part in the first international demonstration against multinational corporations on Earth Day, March 21, 1975.
-Launched by Coalition Against Global Enterprises (CAGE), half a dozen protests were held within the U.S., and protests were held internationally in Brussels, Norway, Stockholm and Tokyo.
-Peck protested in NYC outside ITT building, where he held signs quoting Anthony Sampson's 1973 book, The Sovereign State of ITT.
+Launched by the Coalition Against Global Enterprises (CAGE), half a dozen protests were held within the U.S., and protests were held internationally in Brussels, Norway, Stockholm and Tokyo.
+Peck protested in New York City outside the ITT building, where he held signs quoting Anthony Sampson's 1973 book, The Sovereign State of ITT.

 On June 4, 1975, Peck went to what he said was the largest Wall Street protest he attended up to that time of 12,000 union demonstrators.
 The Municipal Labor Committee, representing the major municipal unions, organized the rally against the 1975 crisis budget proposed by the Mayor of New York City, which threatened thousands of municipal jobs.
 The demonstration was associated with an economic attack by the union, which threatened to withdraw millions of dollars from First City National Bank if the crisis budget went through.

 Peck protested J.P.
 Stevens in the 1970s, an anti-union company that paid significantly lower wages than most factory jobs.
 On September 12, 1978, four men were arrested inside a J.P.
 Stevens store for standing in front of scab products and wearing shirts that read: "Boycott J.P.
 Stevens."
 This was noted as the first "T-In."
-On November 17, another dozen people, including Peck and David McReynolds, were arrested inside the NYC J.P.
-Stevens.
+On November 17, another dozen people, including Peck and David McReynolds, were arrested inside the New York City J.P.
+Stevens location.
 Peck's group had all their charges dropped December 7.